BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 Now that we have created our first documentation draft, this section will list a few tips and tricks to make your documentation a bit more clean and structured.
 The first thing we'd like to do, is to move function definitions to a separate API reference page.

 ### Creating a separate API reference page.
-Creating such a page is not dificult.
+Creating such a page is not difficult.
 Create a new directory in your `docs` directory and name it `_include`.
 Move into this file and create a new file `api_reference.rst`.
 Change its content to
 ```
 API Reference
 =============
-This age contaians the API reference of a very good package.
+This age contains the API reference of a very good package.

 Submodule A
 ------------------